neuefische/web-exercises/sessions/recap-project-6/tourio-app/README.md

 ## Development

-### Local development
+### Local Development

-To run project commands locally, you need to install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `npm i` first.

+Run `npm run dev` to start a development server and open the displayed URL in a browser.

+Use `npm run test` to run the tests.

+### CodeSandbox Cloud

+Select the "Preview: 3000" tab to view this project.

+Select the "Tests: logs" tab to view the tests.

+> The `npm run dev` and `npm run test` scripts run automatically.

+### Scripts

-You can then use the following commands:
+You can use the following commands:

-- `npm run dev` to start the development server
+- `npm run dev` to start a development server
-- `npm run build` to create a production build
+- `npm run build` to build the project
-- `npm run start` to start the production build
+- `npm run start` to start a production server
-- `npm run test` to run the tests in watch mode (if available)
+- `npm run test` to run the tests

-> 💡 This project requires a bundler.
-You can use `npm run dev` to start the development server.
-You can then view the project in the browser at `http://localhost:3000`.
-The Live Preview Extension for Visual Studio Code will **not** work for this project.
+- `npm run lint` to run the linter